dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/database-driven-site-maps/building-a-custom-database-driven-site-map-provider-vb.md

 **Figure 17**: The Breadcrumb Uses the Default Site Map Provider ([Click to view full-size image](building-a-custom-database-driven-site-map-provider-vb/_static/image23.gif))

-To have the SiteMapPath added in Figure 16 use the custom site map provider we created in Step 6, set its [`SiteMapProvider` property](https://msdn.microsoft.com/en-us/library/system.web.ui.webcontrols.sitemappath.sitemapprovider.aspx) to Northwind , the name we assigned to the `NorthwindSiteMapProvider` in `Web.config`.
+To have the SiteMapPath added in Figure 16 use the custom site map provider we created in Step 6, set its [`SiteMapProvider` property](https://msdn.microsoft.com/en-us/library/system.web.ui.webcontrols.sitemappath.sitemapprovider.aspx) to Northwind, the name we assigned to the `NorthwindSiteMapProvider` in `Web.config`.
 Unfortunately, the Designer continues to use the default site map provider, but if you visit the page through a browser after making this property change you'll see that the breadcrumb now uses the custom site map provider.

 [![The Breadcrumb Now Uses the Custom Site Map Provider NorthwindSiteMapProvider](building-a-custom-database-driven-site-map-provider-vb/_static/image25.gif)](building-a-custom-database-driven-site-map-provider-vb/_static/image24.gif)